BHGC/website/README.md

 ### Contribute

 In order to contribute to the content, signup for a GitHub account, send your username to admin[at]bhgc.org and we'll give you permissions to edit the [contents](content/).
+All editing is done in plain-text files with [Markdown](http://www.wikipedia.org/wiki/Markdown) markup for specifying headers, subheaders, links, images, lists etc.

 ### Build site on the fly